Welcome

 Understanding the Platform Structure

-Our platform is built on a simple yet powerful concept: Types -> Templates -> Instances.
+Our platform is built on a simple yet powerful concept, with 3 different types of entities: Types -> Templates -> Instances.
 This structure allows for both standardization and flexibility, ensuring compliance while enabling rapid innovation.

-"Types" are the fundamental, version-controlled data models that define the structure of your information.
-For example, you might define a "raw material" type with fields for supplier, batch number, and expiration date.
-These types are standardized and reusable across your entire organization, ensuring data integrity and consistency.
+"Types" are the fundamental, version-controlled data models that define the rules of your entities.
+These rules get applied to all entities of that type eg. are unique titles enforced?
+Types are standardized and reusable across your entire organization, ensuring data integrity and consistency.

 Instances: Executing your workflows with precision